igorkosta/igorkosta.github.io/source/index.md

 {% fa_css %}
 <link rel="stylesheet" href="/assets/styles/style.css">

-I'm a `Serial Entrepreneur, Author and Investor` with more than two decades of professional experience in building successful companies, teams and products.
+I'm a `Founder and Mentor` with more than two decades of professional experience in building successful companies, teams and products.

 I was responsible for launching the first version of the most used banking software on the German market for the Mac OS platform.